Support for Instruction

 Request an instruction session

 Librarians can work with you to create sessions relevant to course assignments and research papers.
-We are available to meet with you and your students in your classroom, online or in our teaching labs for hands-on research instruction tailored to your needs.
+We are available to meet with you to plan an interactive research instruction session tailored to your needs.

 Daley Library spaces